1921–1928 Newport, Kentucky steel strike: Militia leaves

 On January 31, at 2 am, machine guns at the Rolling Mill were heard firing into the nearby neighborhood's homes.
 A striking millworker, Frank "Pete" Meyer ended up being shot in the shoulder from it while walking along Brighton St. near its 7th St. intersection.
 A firefight occurred later in the day.
 Reportedly, special deputy sheriff's were chasing after two men, that they saw stone a company truck on Ann street.
 While they were on Central Ave, a guard on a company truck (Note: At 9th and Central Ave.) fired the first shot.
-After which special deputy sheriffs open fired on a crowd, and shots were fired at the deputies from a house and people on the streets.
+After which special deputy sheriffs opened fire on a crowd, and shots were fired at the deputies from a house and people on the streets.
 Twelve special deputies resigned early the next day, following the firefight.
 A meeting between a delegation of the Women's Union Auxiliary and company president A.K.
 Andrews at 3pm at their office was also held, after company owner W.N.
 Andrew's failure to appear the day before.
 They reported after at the Music Hall to the Auxiliary, stating that no progress towards a strike settlement was made.

 A report was filed to Covington police claiming snipers had fired into the mill early in the morning of February 1, however no trace of them were found by police.

 That night, machine guns at the Rolling Mill were fired into homes, from 11pm to 4am.'
 Accounts by citizens and Sheriff Tieman mention mill guards doing so unprovoked.'
 Any who attempted to leave their homes were reportedly shot at.'
 Many citizens fled to their cellars or behind makeshift barricades for safety.'
 Citizens estimated more than 1,000 bullets were shot.
 The company denied any shots were fired by guards except two at a man who came inside the mill enclosure.
 Many homes ended being severely damaged, which one reporter upon seeing them described as "shot to pieces".'

 Rumors spread that I.W.W agitators were in the town.
 In a letter by safety commissioner W Case Thomasson appealing to Gov. Morrow he stated an anonymous source had told him that night that "I.W.W agitators are in city, and have information that 15 gunmen are in city."